Chris Simon (biologist)

 Christine M. Simon is an American evolutionary biologist and entomologist known for her work in the molecular phylogenetics of mitochondria and the behavior and evolution of cicadas.
 She is a professor of ecology and evolutionary biology at the University of Connecticut, the former editor-in-chief of the journal Systematic Biology, and the former president of the Society of Systematic Biologists.

+Her lab - The Simon Lab - investigates New Zealand cicadas and periodical cicadas in particular.
+They are used as a study specimen to look at the effects of climate change and land use change along with how biodiversity spreads.

 Education and career

 Simon earned bachelor's and master's degrees in zoology at the University of Florida in 1971 and 1974, respectively.
 She completed her Ph.D. in ecology and evolution in 1979 at Stony Brook University.